This page gives some information about how the temple is doing financially. It currently shows the financial position as of the end of August 2021.

 First of all, there is a summary of the costs the temple has to cover each month in order to be able to keep going.

-The temple's current financial position is then presented visually in different ways:
+The temple's current financial position is presented visually in different ways:

 This is a graph of "income minus expenditure" and shows whether the temple is covering its costs month by month.

-This includes all income and expenditure, and shows the amount that the temple would have each month for other purposes, such as making mortgage repayments.
+This includes all our income and expenditure, and shows the amount that the temple would have each month for other purposes, such as making improvements to the property.

-This is the value of the resources that the temple owns.
+This is what that the temple has available for it's day-to-day spending and paying bills.
 It goes up or down each month depending on whether there is an overall income or loss during that month.

 Following this are the numbers, for each of the last twelve months, that the graphs are based on: